Masterbuilt Gravity Series 1050 vs 560, March(2023)

 # Is the Masterbuilt 560 big enough?

+Yes it is.
 The Masterbuilt 560 Series includes two cast iron cooking grates and two porcelain-coated warming racks, providing a total cooking area of 560 square inches.

 I have already explained here that it can hold four racks of ribs or eight chickens and more.

-So it is enough for a small party and family..
+So, it is enough for a small party and family..

 # What is the size of a Masterbuilt 1050 grate?